 If you have additional questions about the California divorce process, you can look at the state's Filing for Divorce or Separation tutorial.

 If you've already decided to get a divorce, you're probably hoping to just get it over with as soon as possible.
 But there are a lot of important details to consider, especially if you have children.
-Get some peace of mind today by having a California divorce attorney review your case for free.
+That's why it's a good idea to reach out to a local family law attorney to discuss your specific situation and receive personalized legal advice.

 Contact a qualified attorney.